 Ans.
-The response to Q5 and the detailed submissions made above may be read in response to this question also.
-Further, in the 'Distribution Network Model' the rental amount to be charged by the MSOs, would be in terms of a formula prescribed or fixed by TRAI.
+The response to Q5 and the detailed submissions made above may be read in response to this question.
+Further, in the 'Distribution Network Model' the "basic subscription" amount as described above to be charged by the MSOs, would be in terms of a formula prescribed or fixed by TRAI.
 The authority has already proposed a uniform price cap across distribution platforms.
-Also, once the pay channel broadcaster notifies the channel pricing, the same should not be higher than what is across platforms which shall ensure that there is transparency and non-discrimination.
+Also, once the pay channel broadcaster notifies the channel pricing, the same has to be identical across platforms which shall ensure that there is transparency and non-discrimination.
 The revenue share of the pay channels between the Broadcasters and the DPOs would ensure effective collection from the consumer and the consumer would also pay only for those channels which it wishes to subscribe to.
 This will lead to more revenue generation from the ground which can be used towards improvement and/or up gradation of infrastructure therefore leading to better quality services as well as value added services which can be provided to the consumers on reasonable terms.